Roger Black: Personal life

 Black is married to Julia Burgess, with whom he had twin boys George and Max in 2006.
-Black also has a daughter, Isabelle from his previous marriage to Elsa Devassoigne.
+Black also has a daughter, Isabelle Black from his previous marriage to French international sprinter Elsa Devassoigne.
+Isabelle is also an international sprinter representing France.
 Despite being born in Gosport, and attending the prestigious Portsmouth Grammar School, Black is a supporter of Southampton F.C.
 In August 2014, Black was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

+In February 2025, Black revealed he had undergone open heart surgery during the previous month for a condition he was first diagnosed with aged 11 but which had worsened.